Kwilso3412/Video_Game_Backlogged_Exploration/README.md

 <br> Release_date - When the game was released
 <br> Team - The developers of the game
 <br> Rating - What players rated the game
-<br> Times_listed - How long it took players to beat
+<br> Times_listed - Number of players that listed the game
  Number_of_reviews - The amount of reviews left by players
 <br> Genres - what genre the game is in
 <br> Summary - A summary of the game
 <br> Reviews- What the players thought about the game
-<br> Plays - What are the number of people that have played the game
+<br> Plays - How many people have played the game
 <br> Playing - How many people are currently playing the game
 <br> Backlogs - How many people have the game in their backlog
 <br> Wishlist - How many people the game in their wishlist